 c) Describe the resilience of the organization’s strategy, taking into consideration different climate-related scenarios, including a 2°C or lower scenario.

 For information on our environmental scenario analyses, see our Non-Financial Group Report – Water (page 104).
-For an overview of risks which could have an impact on our business operations, please see our Risks and Opportunities Report – Main features of the risk management and internal control system (pages 59 ff.).
+For an overview of risks which could have an impact on our business operations, see our Risks and Opportunities Report – Main features of the risk management and internal control system (pages 59 ff.).

 Transition risk: market – Procurement (medium risk in the short term; low risk in the medium term)

-For an overview about our opportunities management, please see our Risks and Opportunities Report – Opportunities Management (page 74 ff.).
+For an overview about our opportunities management, see our Risks and Opportunities Report – Opportunities Management (pages 76 ff.).